AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 Extensions provide extra functionality to VS Code.
 Some common ones are provide the code needed to compile the C code we're writing, spell checkers, syntax highlighters (how we get that colorful text automatically), and even tracking what we still need to get done!

-Some of the extensions provided are critical to have installed, such as the C compiler.
+Some of the extensions provided are critical to have installed, such as the C syntax highlighter.
 Others, such as the spellchecker, are just nice to have. if you're unsure, download all of the ones in the "recommended" tab inside the extensions bar and you'll be fine.

 The recommended extensions are per-project, so if you haven't loaded the correct repository they won't show up.